netfun81/amiwm/README.md

 https://www.lysator.liu.se/~marcus/amiwm.html

 -------------
-Modified some code for my own use and includes my config file.
+Modified some code located in the Patches folder and included my config file.

 Requires Bison, Flex, and X11-dev to compile.
 Install these from your distribution.

 after downloading and uncompressing, open the amiwm* folder in a terminal and type:

   >chmod +x configure
+  >
   >./configure
+  >
   >make
+  >
   >sudo make install

+If you want to use the Super key for menu hotkeys (rather than Alt) simply copy the contents of the Patches folder to the amiwm* folder replacing the existing files.

 copy the .amiwmrc file to your home folder and edit for your needs.